 Separately, the State Department is saying the U.S. refugee admissions program won't be suspended until next week.
 After the Supreme Court upheld part of the Trump administration's travel ban, re-settlement agencies were told to schedule refugee arrivals only through today.
 But it's been announced that they can now continue until July 12th, when refugee admissions are expected to hit their cap of 50,000.

 The government ethics director who has prodded the Trump administration over conflicts of interest is resigning.
 Walter Shaub is stepping down months before his term was set to expire.
-In a statement on Twitter It has become clear to me that we need improvements to the existing ethics program.
+In a statement on Twitter, he said: It has become clear to me that we need improvements to the existing ethics program.
 This follows the resignation of a top Justice Department official over ethics concerns.

 Democratic attorneys general in 18 states and the District of Columbia are suing Education Secretary Betsy DeVos, over her delay of rules on for-profit colleges.
 The lawsuit demands the implementation of the rules created under the Obama administration.
 They're meant to cancel the student-loan debt of people defrauded by those schools.